sudar/posts-by-tag/readme.txt

  *  Fixed issues with order by option.
  *  Added Bulgarian translations

+** v2.3 (2012-04-04) (Dev time - 3 hours)
+    - Added filter to the get_the_content() call
+    - Moved caching logic to widget
+    - Added the option to exclude current post/page
+    - Added Lithuanian translations

 ==Readme Generator==

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.